Why are the right charts in Excel so important?

-Our newly updated Telling Stories with Charts in Excel course launches on 3rd August and 13th September for Excel 2013/2016.
-It’s also available as a private group course from July – contact our team for pricing and availability or to discuss training in Excel 2007/2010.
+Our Telling Stories with Charts in Excel course next takes place at Happy’s training centre in Aldgate, central London, on 24th November or 11th January for Excel 2013/2016.
+It’s also available as a private group course if you have three or more learners – contact our team for pricing and availability or to discuss training in Excel 2007/2010.

 Alternatively, view all of our Excel training courses to find the course that’s right for you.